benjaminleon/computer_usage_statistics/README.md

 To show the results, run `python /PATH_TO_FOLDER/print_to_terminal.py`.

 If a user would like to simply type `show_usage` in the terminal and get the same output, an alias can be made.
 To create an alias that lasts even after a log out and log in, edit the bashrc file, for example type `nano ~/.bashrc`.
-At the bottom, add `alias show_usage='python PATH_TO_FOLDER/print_to_terminal.py', with PATH_TO_FOLDER as your actual path to the folder.
+At the bottom, add `alias show_usage='python PATH_TO_FOLDER/print_to_terminal.py'`, with PATH_TO_FOLDER as your actual path to the folder.
 The alias will not take effect in the current terminal, but open a new one and it will work for that one and all the other terminals you open.

+## Contributors

+Ways to contribute to the project include (but are not limited to) providing a way of visualizing the histogram, and finding better ways of checking if the user is online or not.